by Lyle Daly | Nov. 9, 2020

 I'm looking at you, British Airways and Virgin Atlantic.
 Those are the worst offenders, tacking on enormous surcharges on award tickets that make it so you're practically paying in points plus cash.
 After you take surcharges into account, you typically won't even crack $0.01 per point on your award ticket.

-With both the airlines above, you're almost always better off using their points to book flights on their partner airlines.
-British Airways does have those solid short-haul flight deals, though, which are its saving grace.
+With both of the above airlines, you're almost always better off using their points to book flights on their partner airlines.
+However, British Airways does have solid short-haul flight deals, which are its saving grace.

 The only time you should get cash back from Ultimate Rewards points is if it's an emergency.
 Otherwise, stick to using your travel card for travel rewards.

-Gift cards are typically a waste of time and points.
-You're typically getting $0.01 per point for a card you can only use with one retailer.
+Gift cards are almost always a waste of time and points.
+You're typically getting $0.01 per point for a card you can use with only one retailer.

 The great thing about Ultimate Rewards points is their versatility.
 No matter where you're going, you can use your points to book a flight and a place to stay.